Nashville-Public-Library/talklib/README.md

 ---
 ### Local File Example

-For a show whos files we already have downloaded, here is an example script:
+For a show whose files we already have downloaded, here is an example script:

 ````
 from talklib.show import TLShow